Gift Ideas to Help With Activities of Daily Living

 Ambulating

-1. Car Cane – You just hook into the door latch and it becomes a grip for getting in or out of the car.
+• Car CaneĀ ā€“ Hook this device into the door latch and it will become a grip for getting in or out of the car.
 It also works as a car emergency tool because it can cut seatbelts and break windows.
-I have even seen people use it to step on to easily reach the top of their car.
+I have even seen people use it to step on to reach the top of their car.

-2. Swivel Seat – This is a seat that rotates.
-Especially helpful for getting in and out of the car.
+• Swivel SeatĀ ā€“ This is a seat that helps get one in and out of the car.

-3. Lift Assist – We did not have this for my dad, but man I wish we did.
+• Lift Assist ā€“Ā We did not have this for my dad, but man I wish we did.
 Honestly, I wish I had this after my c-section.
-It is some railing that just slides under the seat you are sitting in so that you have some leverage when trying to get up.
+It is a railing that slides under the seat you are sitting in so that you have leverage when going from sitting to standing.

 Dressing